markmoxon/elite-a-source-code-bbc-micro/sources/original_sources/README.md

 python convert-original-to-beebasm.py
 ```

-This will convert the original source files in the `source` folder into a BeebAsm-compatible format and save them into the `converted` folder.
+This will convert the original source files in the `source_source_files` folder into a BeebAsm-compatible format and save them into the `converted_source_files` folder.

 ## Assembling the converted source files in BeebAsm